adn770/ppdf/docs/design-dmme.md

     -   **Outcome**: The Library Hub UI displays multiple, color-coded tags on each chunk card, providing users with a much richer view of their ingested data.

+### Phase 24: Interactive UI Enhancements

+-   **Milestone 80: Add Interactive Styling to Tag Chips**
+    -   **Goal**: Update the CSS to provide visual feedback that tag chips are clickable elements.
+    -   **Description**: This milestone focuses purely on the user interface affordance.
+By changing the cursor and adding a hover effect, we signal to the user that the tags are interactive elements, paving the way for the filtering logic.
+    -   **Key Tasks**: Modify `dmme_lib/frontend/css/components/library-hub.css`.
+Add
+        `cursor: pointer` and a subtle hover effect (e.g., `transform: scale(1.05)`) to the `.tag-chip` CSS rule.
+    -   **Outcome**: When a user hovers over a tag chip in the Library Hub, the cursor changes to a pointer and the chip visually reacts, clearly indicating it is a clickable element.

+-   **Milestone 81: Implement Client-Side Tag Filtering Logic**
+    -   **Goal**: Implement the client-side JavaScript logic to filter the Content Explorer when a tag chip is clicked.
+    -   **Description**: This milestone implements the core functionality of the interactive tags feature.
+It will use a delegated event listener to capture clicks on tag chips and then use the component's cached data to show or hide chunk cards in the DOM, providing an instantaneous filtering experience for the user.
+    -   **Key Tasks**:
+        -   In `dmme_lib/frontend/js/hubs/LibraryHub.js`, add a delegated click event listener to the content view container.
+        -   Write the filtering function that iterates through the cached chunk data, toggling the visibility of `.text-chunk-card` elements.
+        -   Implement the logic to display and populate the existing `#content-filter-status` banner when a filter is active.
+        -   Wire the `#clear-content-filter-btn` to a function that clears the active filter and restores the visibility of all chunk cards.
+    -   **Outcome**: A user can click any tag chip in the Library Hub, and the view will instantly filter to show only content matching that tag.
+A banner appears allowing the user to clear the filter and return to the full view.

 ---

 ## 7. Potential Future Extensions